-- The TP upgrade analysis commenced in 2019 and had the main delivery was in early 2022 when all the PDWS & TP infrastructure was migrated to Azure cloud.
-The fine-tuning will continue in 2022 and early 2023. - One of the purposes of PDWS is the reporting feature.
-This was improved in 2020 by migrating some or building new reports in Power BI (a business analytics service that delivers insights by transforming data into visuals which can be shared and collaborate on), and the task will continue in 2023. - ESRI ArcGIS software implementation, which had commenced in 2019 as part of IT R&D strategy and BI vision will continue in 2023.
+✓ The TP upgrade analysis commenced in 2019 with main delivery in early 2022 when all the PDWS and TP infrastructure was migrated to Azure cloud.
+The fine-tuning continued in 2023 and new improvements will be added in 2024.

+- ✓ One of the purposes of PDWS is the reporting feature.
+This was improved in 2020 by migrating some or building new reports in Power BI (a business analytics service that delivers insights by transforming data into visuals which can be shared and collaborate on), and the task will continue in 2023 and 2024. - ESRI ArcGIS software implementation, which had commenced in 2019 as part of IT R&D strategy and BI vision will continue in 2024, possibly by adding the new hydrogen infrastructure map (initially mapped using with QGIS). - Besides the PDWS/TP infrastructure migration to cloud, another project delivered in 2022 was the SharePoint upgrade of the Data Portal.
+In 2023 ENTSOG fine-tuned the release and new functionalities will be brought in during 2024.

-- Besides the PDWS/TP infrastructure migration to cloud another project delivered in 2022 was the SharePoint upgrade of the Data Portal.
-In 2023 it is planned to fine tune the release and bring new functionalities. - ✓ In 2022 the development of the Modelling Database commenced by using Azure Data Factory.
-This will continue in 2023. - ✓ For the office IT, the main project in 2022 was the Active Directory (AD) migration to Azure cloud which will continue in 2023 with fine-tuning of policies in InTune - ✓ The development of ReCo 2.0 commenced in late 2021 and continued throughout 2022 and 2023 for its different phases.
+- ✓ In 2022 the development of the Modelling Database commenced by using Azure Data Factory.
+This will continue in 2023 and 2024 by using PLEXOS for the simulations. - ✓ For the office IT, the main project in 2022 2023 was the Active Directory (AD) migration to Azure cloud and fine-tuning of policies in InTune.
+For 2024 ENTSOG will have a complete cloud-based infrastructure for ENTSOG, including both servers and devices. - ✓ The development of ReCo 2.0 commenced in late 2021 and continued throughout 2022 and 2023 for its different phases.
+In 2024 ENTSOG will evaluate the solution built so far, and plan for future phases if needed. - ▲ A joint project with ENTSO-E will require the use of the solution called Energy Transition Model (ETM)